course-kit/website/content/online-course-react.md

 export default CourseSummary
 ```

-With that done, here’s what our home page will look like once a bit of CSS has been added for styling (I won’t show that here for brevity).
+With that done, here’s what our home page will look like once a bit of CSS has been added (I won’t show that here for brevity but you can see it in the [source code](https://github.com/anthonygore/react-course).).

 ![online-course-react-home](/blog/online-course-react-home.png)

-## Course page
+## Create course page

 The next page we’ll create is the course page.
 Note that the page path `/courses/:courseId` has a dynamic segment for the course ID which is how we know which course’s data to show.

-Let’s use the `useParams` hook from React Router to extract the dynamic segment.
+Let’s use the `useParams` hook from React Router to extract the dynamic segment at runtime.

 *src/pages/Course.js*